 Megabytes - Kilobytes Converter

-Convert between megabytes and kilobytes (MB and kB) using this data storage conversion tool.
-This converter is part of the full data storage converter.
-Simply choose whether you want to convert megabytes to kilobytes or kilobytes to megabytes, enter a value and click the 'convert' button.
-Reference charts are available down the page.
+Convert between megabytes (MB) and kilobytes (kB).
+This converter is part of the full data storage converter tool.
+Simply choose which unit you want to convert from and to, enter a value and click the 'convert' button.
+A reference chart can be found further down the page.

 Whilst every effort has been made in building this megabytes - kilobytes converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This megabytes - kilobytes converter is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.

 Please see the full disclaimer for more information.